Category Archives: emotions

 Allow me to share some recent experiences with you.

-A friend of mine shared a music video with me and I turned it up to listen as I drove home.
+A friend of mine shared a music video with me.
+I turned it up to listen as I drove home.
 I was reminded of the goodness of the Lord.
 It wasn’t about me, it was all about Him.
-The next thing I knew, my heart was elated and I couldn’t help but rejoice in the God whom I serve!
+Suddenly, my heart was elated.
+I couldn’t help but rejoice in the God whom I serve!
 I was able to focus on the Lord in Who He is, and all He has done in my life.
 My spirit was lifted; my heart lightened.
 What a refreshing moment!

 “The joy of the Lord is my strength.”
 (Nehemiah 8:10)

 Well, last week was a bit rough for me in a technical sense.
-I am not very tech savvy, but my internet was acting up which affected my phone line and prevented me from doing my job satisfactorily – until it was finally fixed; which wasn’t soon enough for my taste!
+I am not very tech savvy.
+My internet was acting up.
+It affected my phone line and prevented me from doing my job satisfactorily.
+It was finally fixed, but not soon enough for my taste!
 The frustrations built from within, and I felt defeated.
 Once I left the office, the damn had burst.
 I cried.
 And prayed.

 “You have kept count of my tossings; put my tears in your bottle.”
 (Psalms 56:8)

-The other day when I arrived home from work, my husband told me to check out the progress of the repairs he’d been doing in the front room.
+The other day I arrived home from work.
+My husband told me to check out the progress of the repairs he’d been doing in the front room.
 I went in there, looked around, and yep, you guessed it, started crying!
 I was pleasantly surprised because, after so much construction mess, I could finally see the light.
 I saw how it was going to look once painted!
 My heart was filled with gratitude and thanksgiving.
 Yes, I had a moment!
-I stayed in there a while.
-The funny thing is when I went to my husband, he looked at me and immediately was concerned asking what was wrong, what had happened.
+I stayed there a while.
+The funny thing is that I went to my husband.
+He looked at me and instantly grew concerned.
+He asked what was wrong and what had happened.
 My daughter also saw me and jumped up, thinking something had happened!
 But these were tears of joy … and it all sprung up and surprised me as well.

 There’s a time and season for everything.
 In the good, praise God!
 In the bad when things are rough, praise God!